eric-r-cooper/NYC_Lead_Locator/README.md

 ## New York City Lead Locator

+When the Flint, MI water crisis broke in 2014 the U.S. begin to face a reckoning with regard to the the drinking water infrastructure.
+The number American homes receiving drinking water via lead service lines ranges from 6-10 million.
+Even small exposure levels can lead to significant adverse developmental and physical effects, especially among young children.
+Since these pipes are located underground and cities operate under budget constaints there is a need for predicting their locations as to avoid wasteful spending.

 ### The New York City Lead Locator is an application that uses public housing and U.S. Census records to predict the locations of lead water service lines in New York City.